Soli Deo gloria

 "Yup," Elinor said, yawning as she tiredly sat up.
 "Came skippin' in a lil' while ago."

 "Wellllllllll," Merida said, slowly making her way around the bed.
-"I could't fall asleep, and the window in my room was open and the rain was gettin' in and. . ."
+"I couldn't fall asleep, and the window in my room was open and the rain was gettin' in and. . ."
 She sat on the edge of the bed and slowly pulled up the covers.
-"And so, it was gettin' chilly and—" A bolt of lightening struck and Merida immediately pulled the covers over her so that only her nose and eyes were visible along with a few tangled, bouncy strands of hair.
+"And so, it was gettin' chilly and—" A bolt of lightning struck and Merida immediately pulled the covers over her so that only her nose and eyes were visible along with a few tangled, bouncy strands of hair.
 "So can I stay here?"

 Elinor gave her a perceived look and said, "Oh, it was gettin' chilly?"

 Merida nodded, shaking the blankets about as Elinor lay back down, now sandwiched between her boys and her bonny lass.

 "Gettin' wet in there?"
 Elinor asked.
 "I'll see it gets cleaned in the mornin'."